Kemalism: Republicanism

 Republicanism (cumhuriyetçilik) in the Kemalist framework replaced the monarchy of the Ottoman dynasty with the rule of law, popular sovereignty and civic virtue, including an emphasis on liberty practiced by citizens.
-Kemalist republicanism defines a type of constitutional republic, in which representatives of the people are elected, and must govern in accordance with existing constitutional law limiting governmental power over citizens.
+Kemalist republicanism defines a type of constitutional republic, in which representatives of the people are elected, and must govern in accordance with existing constitutional law that limits governmental power over citizens.
 The head of state and other officials are chosen by election rather than inheriting their positions, and their decisions are subject to judicial review.
-In defending the change from the Ottoman State, Kemalism asserts that all laws of the Republic of Turkey should be inspired by actual needs here on Earth as a basic tenet of national life.
+In defending the change from the Ottoman State, Kemalism asserts that all laws of the Republic of Turkey should be inspired by the actual needs here on Earth as a basic tenet of national life.
 Kemalism advocates a republican system as the best representative of the wishes of the people.

-Among the many types of republic, the Kemalist republic consist of a parliament chosen in general elections, a president as head of state elected by parliament and serving for a limited term, a prime minister appointed by the president, and other ministers appointed by parliament.
-The president does not have direct executive powers, but has limited veto powers, and the right to contest with referendum.
+Among the many types of republic, the Kemalist republic consists of a parliament chosen in general elections, a president as head of state elected by parliament and serving for a limited term, a prime minister appointed by the president, and other ministers appointed by parliament.
+The president does not have direct executive powers but has limited veto powers, as well the right to contest with referendum.
 The day-to-day operation of government is the responsibility of the Council of Ministers formed by the prime minister and the other ministers.
 There is a separation of powers between the executive (president and Council of Ministers), the legislative (Parliament) and the judiciary, in which no one branch of government has authority over another—although parliament is charged with the supervision of the Council of Ministers, which can be compelled to resign by a vote of no-confidence.

 The Kemalist republic is a unitary state in which three organs of state govern the nation as a single unit, with one constitutionally created legislature.
 On some issues, the political power of government is transferred to lower levels, to local elected assemblies represented by mayors, but the central government retains the principal governing role.